General Terms and Conditions of use

 The unblocking of the Lydia Consumer Account will take place after analysis by our services and in consultation with the Consumer.

-13. What to do in the event of unauthorised or incorrectly executed transactions?
+13. What to do in the event of unauthorized or incorrectly executed transactions?

 The dispute of said operations must be made by email or by registered letter with acknowledgment of receipt to the addresses indicated in Article 18 hereof.

-Once the legitimacy of the dispute has been established, Lydia will reimburse the Consumer, at the latest, on the working day following receipt of the dispute, except in the event of suspected fraud.
+Once the legitimacy of the dispute has been established, Lydia will reimburse the Consumer, at the latest, on a working day following receipt of the dispute, except in the event of suspected fraud.

-14. How Lydia ensures the security of its Service?
+14. How Lydia ensure the security of its Service?